Grohden/secure-sum/README.md

 # Secure Sum

-Do you ever wanted to securely sum two numbers without worring about someone stealing your numbers??
+Do you ever wanted to securely sum two numbers without worrying about someone stealing them??
 If yes, secure sum is for you! (otherwise you should rethink your life choices)

 Note: This project is done with **RAGE** using **XGH** and is **NOT TO BE TAKEN SERIOUSLY**